The-Data-Alchemists-Manipal/MindWave/Machine Learning/Airline 128K Reviews/Readme.md

-In this project , we have performed extensive EDA on 128K Airline Reviews Dataset
+In this project , we have performed extensive EDA on 128K Airline Reviews Dataset.

 Dataset-https://www.kaggle.com/datasets/joelljungstrom/128k-airline-reviews